We’re going to talk about psoriasis are we? What a bitch of a condition.

 My skin is so pale it may as well be transparent, I also have deep red lips, the snow white rhyme is an accurate description of my appearance.
 Remember the rhyme?
 “Skin as white as snow, lips as red as a rose”.
 Yeah, that one.
-I can assure you it doesn’t look anywhere near as a good as they led you to believe.
-Although if I’m honest, that could just be the unfortunate shape of my face.
+I can assure you it doesn’t look anywhere near as a good in real life as they led you to believe.
+You look like a flipping corpse.
+Although if I’m honest, most of my issues look wise could just be the unfortunate shape of my face.

 When I first developed psoriasis I had a bit of an advantage.
-Purely because, quite a few members of my family also suffer.
-On the other hand my knowledge on the condition also had a negative side.
-I may of already knew what it was, meaning I didn’t have the fear of the unknown but, I was also terrified because of my previous experience with the condition.
+Purely because I already knew a lot about psoriasis as quite a few of my family members also suffer.
+On the other hand, my knowledge about psoriasis also had a negative side.
+I already knew what it was, meaning I didn’t have the fear of the unknown but, I was also terrified because I knew what an arsehole psoriasis is.

-I’m going to hit you with a hard truth now, get it over and done with quick, like ripping off a band aid.
-There is currently no know cure for this condition.
+Mentally? it’s a fucker to come to terms with.
+My self-confidence took a huge nosedive when those scales started to erupt on my already shit skin.
+I’m going to hit you with a hard truth about psoriasis now, get it over and done with quick, like ripping off a band-aid.
+There is currently no known cure for this condition.

 As you can see, it isn’t a myth, although it is confusing.
-When psoriasis is in remission it doesn’t completely vanish.
+The thing about psoriasis is, in remission it doesn’t completely vanish.
 The red blotch (so to speak) tends to stay visible.
-It’s the dry flakiness and the irritation it causes that goes into remission.
+It’s the dry flakiness (the scale) and the irritation it causes that goes into remission.